wbazant/CORALE/README.md

 ### How to use this software
 This is research software.
 You can use it as is to check you are getting the results similar to the ones we did, and you can also build upon it.

-The Python module [`marker_alignments`](https://github.com/wbazant/marker_alignments) does almost all the tricks, but it requires alignments as input.
-Meanwhile, this pipeline helps you orchestrate the process of downloading fastqs and running the alignments, so you can do eukaryotic detection at scale.
+The Python module [`marker_alignments`](https://github.com/wbazant/marker_alignments) forms the core of the method, but it is written to accept alignments as input.
+To complement the module, this Nextflow pipeline helps you orchestrate the process of downloading fastqs and running the alignments, so you can do eukaryotic detection at scale.
+If you want to do the alignments yourself or orchestrate them differently, you can just use the module.

 #### Reference databases
 You will need to provide `--refdb` and `--markerToTaxonPath` so that they correspond to your chosen reference.
 For the publication, we used EukDetect's databases: see [their documentation](https://github.com/allind/EukDetect) for how to download them.

 #### Execution environment
-We ran this pipeline locally on a Ubuntu laptop, and on our LSF cluster, adding a `cluster.conf` file that made sense for our run.
+If you want to process many samples in parallel, add a configuration file, like the `resource_configuration.conf` file shown below.
 You might need to adjust the Nextflow commands to make them suitable for your execution environment.
+We tested this pipeline locally on a Ubuntu laptop, and on our LSF cluster.

 #### Experimenting with the method
 If you want to experiment with the method - for example, see what happens if you do not filter at all - you can override the default `summarizeAlignmentsCommand` parameter and provide a different `--resultDir`.
 Nextflow is able to reuse previously done steps, so changing `summarizeAlignmentsCommand` will not re-run the download or alignment steps.
 Here is an [example](https://github.com/wbazant/markerAlignmentsPaper/blob/master/scripts/run_our_method_on_unknown_euks.sh).